Skip to main content

 Will my pots and pans work on an induction range?

 To check if your cookware is compatible, place a magnet on the bottom of your pan.
 The stronger the magnet sticks to the bottom of the pan, the better the cookware will work with induction.
 Cast iron, enameled cast iron, and many types of stainless-steel cookware are all induction-compatible.
-Aluminum, all copper, or glass cookware will not heat up or turn on unless it has a magnetic metal layer at the bottom.
+Cookware made of aluminum, all copper, or glass will not heat up unless it has a magnetic metal layer on the bottom.

 Partners